-- BlazBlue does this occasionaly to establish the date events are occurring on.
+- BlazBlue does this occassionaly to establish the date events are occurring on.
 And at one point gives a date 100 years in the game's past to indicate that Time Travel has occurred.

 - Done on the (short) Loading Screens of the Metal Gear series to let you know what area you are entering.
-Once things start getting strange in Metal Gear Solid 2, they may occasionally show such unhelpful names as "New York 52nd Street", "Funabisha City" as you explore the guts of Arsenal Gear.
+Once things start getting strange in Metal Gear Solid 2: Sons of Liberty, they may occasionally show such unhelpful names as "New York 52nd Street", "Funabisha City" as you explore the guts of Arsenal Gear.

 - Left 4 Dead: "2 WEEKS AFTER FIRST INFECTION"

-- Used at the beginning of every mission in the Call of Duty series, except for one occasion: You begin the mission (Of Their Own Accord, Modern Warfare 2) in a bunker, evidently being shelled, wounded everywhere around you.
+- One exception is the mission "Of Their Own Accord" from Modern Warfare 2, where you unceremoniously begin in a bunker, evidently being shelled, wounded everywhere around you.
 You go outside and around a corner to see Washington DC in flames.
-Then the Title In happens.
+Then the title in happens.
 And thus begins one of the most chilling chapters in the Call of Duty series to date.

 - The same as Modern Warfare for Portal 2, where every chapter is titled-in... except the last one: